moosernator/osc-backend-tech-test/README.md

 OSC Technical Assessment for a Backend Engineer
 -------------------------------------------------

-This assessment is designed to evaluate your technical proficiency in **Node.js**, **GraphQL**, and related backend technologies, as well as your ability to apply that knowledge to solve real-world problems.
+This assessment is designed to evaluate your technical proficiency in **TypeScript**, **Node.js**, **GraphQL**, and related backend technologies, as well as your ability to apply that knowledge to solve real-world problems.

 ### Instructions: